nanoString nCounter® analysis system

 - miRNA profiling

-The nCounter® System from nanoString Technologies supports applications for gene expression analysis, copy number analysis, miRNA profiling and analysis of RNA/protein biomarkers.
+The nCounter® System from nanoString Technologies supports applications for gene expression analysis, copy number analysis and miRNA profiling.
 The system is flexible with the ability to detect RNA, miRNA and DNA in a variety of sample types, including tissue (fresh, frozen, formalin-fixed, paraffin-embedded (FFPE), cell lysates, blood, saliva, and single cell (requires minimal amplification).

 The system provides a method for direct labelling of nucleic acid targets with single target-specific color-coded probes (nCounter reporter probes) without the use of reverse transcription or amplification.
 Up to 800 targets can be detected in a single reaction.
 The probe set, the CodeSet, can be pre-designed or custom-made.
 The CodeSet probes are about 100 bases in length.
 Therefore the system is very resistant to lower RNA quality and is suited for critical samples such as FFPE samples.